deepin-community/python3.11/Doc/howto/logging.rst

 #. :class:`NullHandler` instances do nothing with error messages.
 They are used
-   by library developers who want to use logging, but want to avoid the 'No handlers could be found for logger XXX' message which can be displayed if the library user has not configured logging.
+   by library developers who want to use logging, but want to avoid the 'No handlers could be found for logger *XXX*' message which can be displayed if the library user has not configured logging.
 See :ref:`library-config` for more information.